mathewsanders/Mustard/Documentation/Type safety using a single tokenizer.md

 ````

-Using the `NumberTokenizer.Token` (which Mustard creates for every `TokenizerType`) which has a more specific type signature allows you to also use the shorter `tokens()` method which infers the type of tokenizer to match substrings.

 ## Bundling multiple types safely

 Achieving type-safety by limiting to a single `TokenizerType` may seem like a strong constraint for practical use, but